 Presumptive retail sales price.
 There are rules to ensure that the tax base of transactions considered to be taxable sales includes either an actual or presumed markup percentage.
-If the person liable for tax is the vehicle's manufacturer, producer, or importer, the following discussions show how you figure the presumptive retail sales price depending on the type of transaction and the persons involved in the transaction.
+If the person liable for tax is the vehicle's manufacturer, producer, or importer, the following discussions show how you figure the presumptive retail sales price depending on the type of transaction.
 Table 1 outlines the appropriate tax base calculation for various transactions.